Nature40/pimod/README.md

 ## Pifile
-The `Pifile` should contain commands to modify the image.
+The *Pifile* contains commands to modify the image.
+However, the *Pifile* itself is just a Bash script and the commands are functions, which are loaded in different stages.

 ### Example